ahmetb/cloud-run-faq/README.md

 KMS envelope encryption, check out the [Berglas](https://github.com/GoogleCloudPlatform/berglas) tool and library (Berglas also has support for Secret Manager).

-### How can I have cronjobs on Cloud Run?

-If you need to invoke your Cloud Run applications periodically, use [Google Cloud Scheduler](https://cloud.google.com/scheduler/?utm_campaign=CDR_ahm_aap-severless_cloud-run-faq_&utm_source=external&utm_medium=web).
-It can make a request to your application’s specific URL at an interval you specify.

 ### Can I mount storage volumes or disks on Cloud Run?